Jonathan2251/lbd/source/gpu.rst

   The role of GPU driver

-- As above, every animation the client CPU program set new position of obect (vertices), server (driver and GPU) does the 3D to 2D rendering.
+- As above, every animation the client CPU program set new position of obect (vertices) and colors, the data of one frame, server (driver and GPU) does the 3D to 2D rendering.
 Higher-level libraries and frameworks on top of OpenGL provide animation framework and tools.

+- GPU can't directly read user input from, say, keyboard, mouse, gamepad, or play audio, or load files from a hard drive, or anything like that.
+In this situation, cannot let GPU handle the animation work [#cpu-gpu-role]_.

 This chapter is giving a concept for the flow above and focuses on shader compiler for GPU.
 Furthermore, explaining how GPU has taking more applications from